gvincenta/laravel-basic-CRUD/readme.md

 *To improve the web-app experience, please open the web-app on Google Chrome / Opera.*

-## To run *Test Coverage* :
-1. clone or fork this project.
-2. run  `php artisan key:generate` to generate APP_KEY in the .env file.
-3. add in .env configurations as shown below to the project folder.
-4. run `vendor/bin/phpunit`.
-Note that:
-    1. *This will take a few minutes to run.*
-    2. __This will overwrite all files in the reports folder.__
-2. Go to *reports* folder and open *index.html* file in your browser to view the test coverage report.

 ### .env configurations (for *Local Device Deployment* / *Test Coverage*):
 ```
 APP_DEBUG = true